The SOC Prime CCM App for Splunk allows streaming the most critical detection content to both on-premises and cloud-based Splunk environments.

 All alerts will be installed in the SOC Prime CCM App for Splunk.
 To view all the installed alerts and settings, select the Alerts tab.
 To view the settings of a certain alert and make changes to them, click the corresponding item, and the fired events for this alert will be also displayed on this page.
 The app allows configuring actions for all available alerts.
 That’s it, you’re all set for continuous content streaming using the SOC Prime CCM App for Splunk.

-Explore the world’s first platform for collaborative cyber defense, threat hunting and discovery to boost threat detection capabilities and defend against attacks easier, faster and more efficiently.
+Explore the world’s largest and most advanced platform for collective cyber defense to boost your threat detection and hunting capabilities and defend against attacks before they strike.
 Tired of handling the data schema complexity challenges? Сheck out this blog post to see how the CCM module can help you address these challenges while streamlining daily SOC operations.
-SOC Prime also welcomes cybersecurity enthusiasts to join a dedicated knowledge-sharing space to level up threat hunting skills with 100% free and direct access to the cybersecurity knowledge.
-Access Cyber Library to reach how-to guides for Splunk and learn how to deploy and work with the SOC Prime SSL Framework, as well as detect command-line obfuscation techniques compromising system security.
+SOC Prime also welcomes cybersecurity enthusiasts to join the Threat Bounty Program and share their expertise with industry peers, monetize contributions, and master Detection Engineering skills.